Operation Freshman: The second combination

 The second combination managed to reach the coast of Norway, but fared even worse than the first combination; because of a turn in the weather, the tow aircraft (second Halifax) piloted by Flight Lieutenant Roland Parkinson, RCAF, released the glider and then crashed into a mountain at Hestadfjell in high winds, rain and hail.
 All of the aircrew were killed instantly.
 Workmen in the area heard the plane pass overhead shortly before crashing and alerted the German authorities, who arrived quickly.
 Finding no survivors, the Germans threw the bodies of the aircrew into a nearby bog and left the area.

-Released just before the tow aircraft crashed, the second glider spiralled out of control and crash-landed in the mountains between Helleland and Bjerkreim.
+Released just before the tow aircraft crashed, the second glider spiralled out of control and crash-landed in the mountains between Helleland Municipality and Bjerkreim Municipality.
 The two RAAF pilot and copilot of the glider, Norman Davies and Herbert Fraser, were killed instantly and the rest were injured to varying degrees, one of whom, 25 year old Driver Ernest Pendlebury, died soon after.
 The survivors were unwilling to leave the seriously wounded so two of the British soldiers left the crash site to search for help.
 After searching for some time, they arrived in the hamlet of Helleland about 2 mi from where they had crashed, and made contact with one of the local residents, Trond Hovland.
 The soldiers told Hovland about their injured comrades, and asked if he could help them find a doctor.
 Hovland agreed to help, but informed them that the nearest doctor lived 9.3 mi away, in the town of Egersund.
 In order to contact him, Hovland would have to use the telephone system, controlled by the German authorities, which would alert them to the presence of the soldiers.
 Believing that there was no alternative, the soldiers agreed to contact the Germans, expecting that they would be taken as prisoners of war.
 A party from the Norwegian Labour Service arrived at the crash site shortly afterwards and helped tend to the injured soldiers who burned all of their sensitive documents and materials.
 A German party arrived about twenty minutes later.
 Unwilling to abandon the wounded and doubting their chances of escaping to Sweden, Lieutenant Allen chose to surrender, believing that they would be treated as POWs.
 Underneath their uniforms, the soldiers wore civilian clothing and had been told to grow their hair and beards.
 With this, and the fact that sabotage equipment was found, Colonel Probst, the head of the Wehrmacht in the Stavanger district, had all survivors executed as partisans at the German camp at Slettebø near Egersund.